maailma/kansa/API.md

 (once verified against the server-side calculated sum from the items) and add the `new_members` to the database as well as applying the specified `upgrades`.
 For new members, generate a login key and include it in the welcome email sent to each address.
-Send the receipt of the purchase to the `email` address.
+Sends an info message to each new or upgraded member.

 #### Response
 ```
 {
   status: 'success',
-  emails: ['address@example.com', ...]
+  charge_id
 }
 ```